jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - Don't abuse ISP by creating tons of small interfaces.
 - Keep an interface within the client's assembly if possible.

 ## 3.5.
-D - Dependency inversion principle
+D - Dependency Inversion Principle

 - DIP is about decoupling!
 - Coupling indicates how dependent modules are on the inner workings of each other.